As Evangelical Leaders Embrace Trump, Christian Author Michael Austin Says ‘Good’ Christians Must Denounce Him

 Donald Trump continues to enjoy high support among Evangelical leaders and Americans who identify as Evangelical, but noted Christian author Michael W. Austin says it should be their duty to turn away and denounce the president.

-In an essay published Easter Sunday in the New York Daily News, the professor of philosophy at Eastern Kentucky University and co-author of the book Being Good: Christian Virtues for Everyday Life wrote that it is the duty of “good Christians” to denounce Trump and his behavior.
+In an essay published Easter Sunday in the New York Daily News, the professor of philosophy at Eastern Kentucky University and co-author of the book Being Good: Christian Virtues for Everyday Life, wrote that it is the duty of “good Christians” to denounce Trump and his behavior.
 Austin cited Trump’s alleged affairs with adult film star Stormy Daniels and Playboy model Karen McDougal, as well as the president’s tendency to mock political opponents on Twitter.

 Austin went on to note Trump’s instances of racism, including his defense of white nationalists at Charlottesville.